shenwei356/brename/README.md

   More examples: https://github.com/shenwei356/brename

 Flags:
-  -w, --case-insensitive-path     the file system (e.g., NTFS) is case-insensitive.
-Please use this flag
+  -w, --case-insensitive-path     the file system (e.g., FAT32 or NTFS) is case-insensitive.
+It's
-                                  on Windows for safety
+                                  automatically swiched on on Windows -W, --case-sensitive-path       believing that the file system is case-sensitive.
+Please use this to disable the flag -w/--case-insensitive-path, which is switched on by default on Windows
       --clear                     remove all .brename_detail.txt" file, you may need to add -R/--recursive to recursively clear all files in the given path -x, --disable-undo              do not create .brename_detail.txt file for undo